-So that’s online job fairs in a nutshell.
-While they may seem complicated and complex at first, breaking your events down into manageable pieces will go a long way to ensuring you get the most out of this great way to recruit candidates.
+So that’s virtual career fairs in a nutshell.
+While they may seem complicated and complex at first, but breaking your events down into manageable pieces will go a long way to ensuring you get the most out of this great way to recruit candidates.

 And if you run into any snags along the way, you can always reach my direct line at email@example.com

 Frequently Asked Questions

 Yes!
 At the height of the pandemic, many TA leaders looked forward to a “return to normal” and assumed that virtual recruiting would take a back burner to traditional in-person hiring events.
 That is simply not the case.
 Because of the many, many benefits of virtual career fairs—and because job seekers strongly prefer the convenience and experience—virtual career fairs are here to stay.
 Virtual recruiting events allow TA teams to tap into new talent pools, engage with more (and better) candidates, and fill positions faster—all while saving time and money.

 What Success Metrics Can You Measure on Brazen’s Virtual Career Fair Platform?

 Brazen’s virtual career fair platform collects a variety of data points that TA teams can use to analyze event performance, measure ROI, and track progress.
 Customers also have access to custom reporting so they can tailor the insights they need most and make more efficient, data-informed decisions.